Standard 2.2 Safety – Case study 1

 This preschool / kindergarten service catering for Aboriginal and Torres Strait Islander children, is situated in a school setting in a remote location several hours drive from the nearest city.
 The service is surrounded on three sides by bushland, which poses increased risks during the bushfire season.
 Additionally, many family members volunteer as firefighters at this time.

-Through ongoing conversations the service director, school principal, family members, Aboriginal Elders and representatives from local emergency organisations, detailed procedures for managing emergencies, including evacuation procedures, have been developed.
+Through ongoing conversations betweenthe service director, school principal, family members, Aboriginal Elders and representatives from local emergency organisations, detailed procedures for managing emergencies, including evacuation procedures, have been developed.
 These procedures take into consideration a range of risk factors given the service’s remote location, alongside dense bushland.
 One risk factor is possibly being unable to contact families or other emergency contacts due to poor phone signal coverage.
 Another risk is that many families assist in fire-fighting and may be unable to reach the service quickly in an emergency.
+The procedures consider the needs of individual children, including children with disability, and how their needs can be met during emergencies and evacuations, to ensure the safety of every child.

 All staff receive training specific to child safety and emergency management as part of their induction to the service.
 This ensures all educators have a clear understanding of their roles, responsibilities and expectations in relation to child safety and emergency management in general, as well as the specific procedures required in their particular setting.

 During enrolment, families are informed about the service’s emergency procedures and plans to manage incidents.
 These are developed and reviewed in consultation with families, school representatives, Aboriginal Elders and representatives from local emergency organisations.
 As part of this process, the service asks families for information that may impact on the emergency procedures.
-This includes if they are a member of the local emergency service, their work hours and patterns (e.g. are they a shift worker), and how long it takes families to drive from their home to the service.
+This includes if they are a member of the local emergency service, their work hours and patterns (e.g. are they a shift worker), and how long it takes families to drive from their home to the service (including which route they need to take).
 Regular updates on these procedures are provided to families, particularly during the bushfire season.

-If families or nominated emergency contacts are not available to collect their children in an emergency, children are transported to a safe designated location in the school bus.
+If families or nominated emergency contacts are not available to collect their children in an emergency, children are transported in the school bus to a safe designated location.
 Families are all notified during enrolment procedures of the location of the emergency site and are provided with clear directions to reach it.

-In addition to ensuring all required transport maintenance and safety checks are undertaken, specific supervision procedures have been established and are reviewed regularly.
-These include checking who is on the bus using an attendance roll, having an educator sit at the back of the bus for supervision during the trip and an educator at the front to check off the children as they get off.
-The educator at the back of the bus double-checks by looking under all the seats as they exit.
+In line with all required transport maintenance and safety checks, specific risk assessment and supervision procedures have been established and are reviewed regularly.
+These include checking who is on the bus using an attendance roll, and having educators sit at the front and back of the bus for supervision during the trip.
+The service recently included a new process where a separate educator (who doesn’t travel on the bus) checks and records each child on and off the bus at the service.
+This educator also double-checks the interior of the bus after the last child has left, by looking under all the seats, and records that no children remain on the bus.
 All educators at the service are aware of these procedures and can explain the importance of being consistently attuned to the health, safety and wellbeing needs of each child at all times.
 This includes managing the particular risks that arise when transporting children.

 Educators have developed teaching resources, including story books and puppets to act out possible scenarios, as a way of talking to children about the emergency procedures and providing them with time and space to ask questions or talk about their concerns.
 Practicing emergency drills every three weeks during bush fire season also helps the children to see these procedures as part of the normal program and means they are less likely to become distressed if a real emergency occurs.